Czechthisout/TOP-RPS/README.md

 Building on the first lesson from[WesBos's JavaScript30 program](https://github.com/wesbos/JavaScript30), I worked on incorporating event handling to add a UI in the Rock, Paper, Scissors game.
 This involved working with the DOM to update the user interface dynamically based on user interactions, manipulating HTML elements, and adding and removing classes.

 ### 3. Tooltips (brought up from *Future Improvements* April 11th, 2023)
-3. Integration of [TippyJS](https://github.com/atomiks/tippyjs), a customizable tooltip library, to enhance the user interface by providing helpful tooltips for game buttons.
+I integrated [TippyJS](https://github.com/atomiks/tippyjs), a customizable tooltip library, to add enjoyable player education on top of the game buttons.
+It won't help playing the bot, but users of my RPS tool will soon be seen on ESPN Top 10 replays.
 I leveraged the quick-and-easy CDN links and got comfortable reading technical documentation for API calls.
 I won't tell you about the hours of reading I spent trying to make the tooltips from scratch with vanilla Javascript and CSS...

 ## How to Play